CheeGY/cheegy.github.io/_posts/2020-12-31-PyTorchColab.md

 tags: [machine learning]
 image: post4.jpg
 ---
 One of the most explored applications in the field of machine learning (ML) is the recognition of handwritten digits from images.
-In this note, a basic PyTorch implementation of this application, compatible with Google Colab, is provided.
-This is suitable for anyone who is interested to get started with these tools.
+In this note, a basic PyTorch implementation of this application is provided.
+This is compatible with Google Colab and hence, it is suitable for anyone who may be interested to get started with these tools.

 For this example, we utilized the famous MNIST database, which contains images of handwritten digits ($0$ to $9$).
 Here are some samples of these images,